allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/google.md

 ## Method 2: Use Mirror Site Address

-pot provides custom domain settings.
+Saladict provides custom domain settings.
 You can set a custom domain in the settings.
 By setting the custom domain to your mirror site address, you can connect to Google servers without using a proxy.

 ## Method 1: Enable Proxy